-- The camper/participant's Nutrition and Swallowing Risk Checklist is to be provided by the participant or the person responsible and is a way of screening participants for difficulties related to nutrition and swallowing. - The checklist may necessitate a Mealtime Management Plan to be developed and signed by a health professional (usually a Speech Pathology).
-If the participant has a copy of their Mealtime Management Plan, this should be kept on file and referenced throughout the program/camp. - The Mealtime Management Plan will outline the risks, incidents and emergencies to be managed, including required actions and escalation, to ensure the participant's wellbeing. - Training for enteral nutrition is mandatory for all Camp staff including Camp Registered Nurses (RNs) and Camp Carers who are required to support campers /clients with their enteral nutrition and medication administration via enteral tube or medication port. - Camp Carers / support workers should be aware of the general risks associated with swallowing, when supporting a camper / participant at mealtimes, and report any concerns to the Camp RN. - Staff and support workers must refer to the Procedures below for detailed advice relating to supporting participants during mealtimes.
+- The camper/participant's Nutrition and Swallowing Risk Checklist is to be provided by the participant or the person responsible and is a way of screening participants for difficulties related to nutrition and swallowing. - The checklist may necessitate a Mealtime Management Plan to be developed and signed by a health professional (usually a Speech Pathologist).
+If the participant has a copy of their Mealtime Management Plan, this should be kept on file and referenced throughout the program/camp. - It is the camp Manager's responsibility to ensure the Mealtime Management Plan on file is current.
+In all instances the MMP should be updated annually or if mealtime support needs change. - The Mealtime Management Plan will outline the risks, incidents and emergencies to be managed, including required actions and escalation, to ensure the participant's wellbeing. - Training for enteral nutrition is mandatory for all Camp staff including Camp Registered Nurses (RNs) and Camp Carers who are required to support campers /clients with their enteral nutrition and medication administration via enteral tube, medication port or flushes - Camp Carers / support workers should be aware of the general risks associated with swallowing, when supporting a camper / participant at mealtimes, and report any concerns to the Camp RN. - Staff and support workers must refer to the Procedures below for detailed advice relating to supporting participants during mealtimes.